Why Sell Mineral Rights

 Do I Need a Mineral Rights Broker?

 If you own a property and have even thought about selling or leasing the mineral rights, you need a mineral rights broker.
 The reason is that it is unfortunately very easy for potential buyers to undersell you.
 Buyers can find out how many people are looking to purchase or lease your rights, so without competition, you won’t be getting what your rights are worth.
 The necessary process to accumulate buyers can be difficult as well without the help of someone densely connected to the industry.

-Buyers are nationwide and sometimes international, so breaking into the market requires skilled networking and is oftentimes too much for a single seller to handle, especially if they have no experience.
+Mineral buyers are nationwide and sometimes international, so breaking into the market requires skilled networking and is oftentimes too much for a single seller to handle, especially if they have no experience.
 The most important benefit to hiring a broker, however, is the amount of time and effort it’ll save you overall.
 We do all the research, the paperwork, and the preparation needed to get your rights the highest possible financial return for you.

 Why Should I Choose The Mineral Auction to Handle my Mineral Rights?

 At The Mineral Auction, we know that your livelihood and the future of your family could largely be connected to you getting a great price for your oil rights, gas rights, and/or mineral rights.
 As such, we care just as much about getting you a great price for these rights as you do.
 In order to make sure that the price offered to you is both competitive and generous, we don’t just look for one or two potential buyers when we go to sell your mineral rights.
-Instead, we tap into an established, vetted network we’ve culled of over 11,000 interested buyers who are ready to pay top dollar for your mineral rights.
+Instead, we tap into an established, vetted network we’ve culled of over 7,000 quality buyers who are ready to pay top dollar for your mineral rights.

 Additionally, we don’t just approach these buyers individually – we put your rights up for auction so that all of these interested buyers will be in direct competition with each other for your mineral rights, driving up the price.
 Finding a reputable individual buyer who won’t try and take advantage of your position is extremely difficult, so why even bother with that risk and that hassle?
 Let our experienced team bring reputable, interested, and vetted buyers to you, alleviating the difficulty that can often accompany selling mineral rights and help you get an outstanding price on your interests.

 Additionally, our fees of service are directly tied to the price for your property, which puts a competitive edge on us.
 Our paycheck is proportional to your financial payout, so we want to get you as much money as possible.
-Our primary locations of business include the Permian Basin and Eagle Ford Shale in South and West Texas.
+Our primary locations of business include the oil reserves in the Permian Basin and Eagle Ford Shale in South and West Texas.
 We also do work in Oklahoma, North Dakota, Pennsylvania, West Virginia, and Ohio.
 We provide a free initial evaluation for potential clients.

 Sell Your Mineral Rights Today